 Medical oncologists such as David Ilson are skilled at selecting the most effective chemotherapy drug or combination of drugs for you.

-We are evaluating the effectiveness of treating stomach cancer with targeted therapies that block specific processes involved in promoting the development and growth of tumors.
-We determine which targeted therapy is best for you based on the unique molecular characteristics of the tumor.
-These agents are given in combination with conventional chemotherapy.
+MSK experts are currently assessing the effectiveness of using targeted therapies for stomach cancer.
+Certain agents have shown promise in blocking the development and growth of tumors.
+We determine which targeted therapy is best for you based on the unique characteristics of your tumor, and give these drugs in combination with chemotherapy.